ludachrish3/pyda/README.md

 ## TODO

-* Redo how operands are handled so that they are properly assigned source and destination.
-* Don't create an instruction right away in the disassemble loop.
-Start off just keeping track of values and then have handleOpcode() create the instruction.
-This will help handle instruction types that should eventually be supported (add, subtrace, compare, branch, call, etc)
+* Make comparison instructions automatically set the destination to the REG_RFLAGS register
+* Create a fixup function that copies destination into source when needed so that operands are explicit (mainly for just math?)
+Need to still have correct syntax in Intel and AT&T format.
+* Support AT&T assembly syntax so that it can be diffed against objdump output
+* Support Intel assembly syntax
 * Change relative jumps to just have a value of REG_RIP, and then mark the operand as indirect and set its displacement if the operand's value is REG_RIP.
 Whether the operand is signed will be determined by whether the operand is indirect.
-* Redo how extended opcodes work.
-Add the op value and the address mode as levels to the dictionary.
-Maybe distinguish extended opcodes using a Mod R/M byte from secondary opcodes by introducing another layer between opcodes and their secondary opcodes that says whether they are extended or secondary opcodes.
+* In order to find functions in a stripped binary, start at beginning of .text section.
+Start disassembling and consider all jumps that can be taken.
+If there are no jumps left and a ret instruction is reached, then that is the end of the function.
+All instructions after it (not including NOPs) are another function.
 * Assign instruction types for each X64InstructionInfo object.
 This can implicitly hold properties that are always true for a type of instruction, like for exchanges and floating point instructions.
-* Create a fixup function that copies destination into source when needed (mainly for just math?)
 * Update tests
 * Need to work on symbol resolution first so that more information is available for determining when functions end.
 For example, knowing when exit is called is a good way to indicate a possible end of function, like return would.
 * Mark each function symbol when creating them for whether they should be disassembled or not.
 This is useful in cases where the symbol says the size is 0 bytes when it can actually be disassembled, like \_init()
 * Use function sizes as more of a hint instead of a definite size.
 If it is nonzero, it's okay to trust it.
 If it's 0, then using the logic for finding functions in a stripped binary can be used to determine when the function ends.
 In this case, keeping the memory mapped file around is needed.
 This means that keeping the "assembly" field around for function symbols is unnecessary.
-* Figure out which function is main() by figuring out which address is passed to \__libc_start_main()
+* Figure out which function is main() by figuring out which address is passed to \__libc_start_main() (can only be done after some basic decompiling is done)
 * Add command line options for getting just some header info like objdump and readelf does.
 This should be pretty easy, and can be made more user friendly by using human readable strings.
 * Take alignment into account when looking for functions in a stripped binary.
 Functions need to start at an offset where address % alignment == 0
-* Convert sources or maybe all operands to a list to be acted on together.
-This can simplify handling immediates and maybe other things if destination is included.
 * Change error handling to be try blocks and raising exceptions instead of checking return values.
 Checking handleOperandAddressing() needs to be done in the case that an invalid segment register is used.
-* In order to find functions in a stripped binary, start at beginning of .text section.
-Start disassembling and consider all jumps that can be taken.
-If there are no jumps left and a ret instruction is reached, then that is the end of the function.
-All instructions after it (not including NOPs) are another function.
-* Come up with a way to find functions in stripped binaries
 * Get 100% code coverage in tests (or close to it)
 * Create a disassembler for ARM (whatever version is on the Raspberry Pi v4)
-* Support both Intel and AT&T assembly syntax
 * Generate a set of known function prototypes and variable types for type inference
 * Visual representation of the stack
 * Resetting values of strings or arrays to be the value during runtime.
 The original value is also saved for reference.